atom/atom-babel6-transpiler/README.md

 In detail:

-**1.** First, install the package and its peer dependency, babel-core, from the npm registry:
+**1.** First, install the package from the npm registry:

-    npm install --save atom-babel6-transpiler babel-core
+    npm install --save atom-babel6-transpiler

 **2.** Next, modify your `package.json` to include a reference to the transpiler for any files you want Babel to process as described [in the Atom Flight Manual]().
 For example, to process every file ending in `.js` in your package, you could use: